Rezoning Application - 7740 40 Avenue

 If this application is approved, does it mean the shelter is moving?

-What happens if rezoning is approved?
+What happens now that rezoning is approved?

 • Rezoning alone does not authorize construction or operation